ncmsops/dev-manual/compatibility.md

 Examples:

-1. When timestamps are missing, the current time is assumed
+1. When timestamps are missing, assume the current time
 1. StatusNotification is always taken with the current time, not the incoming time-stamp.

 Rationale: Business continuity in an environment of new chargers - deliver as good a user experience as possible, while keeping the option of reconciliation in the future.